Which dog comes to mind when I mention:

 Apple Headed Chihuahuas

-As you’d imagine, this breed would have a skull structure that’s shaped like an apple.
-Apple Headed Chihuahuas have a round head, which is quite large when compared against their body.
+As you’d imagine, this little dog breed would have a skull structure that’s shaped like an apple.
+Apple Head Chihuahuas have a round head, which is quite large when compared to their body.

 Apple Headed Chihuahuas are recognized as the standard Chihuahuas in dog shows.
 This gives them an edge over other Chihuahua breeds.
 As a result, their population has risen as the most common type of Chihuahua.